 The concept of a snorkel goes back a long time ago.
-When most people think of a snorkel, they imagine what snorkelers and scuba divers use to breathe while partially submerged.
+When most people think of a snorkel, they imagine what snorkelers and scuba divers use to breathe at the surface while partially submerged.
 However, this idea was already in use over a thousand years ago, where evidence has been found of ancient divers using hollow reeds to get oxygen underwater.
-Furthermore, Persians have made goggles from polished tortoise shells.
+Furthermore, the Persians have made goggles from polished tortoise shells.

 It’s surprising then, that there has been so little innovation for hundreds of years until 1920, when Maurice Fernez designed what is recognized as the modern set of waterproof goggles.
 From that point on, the design has been refined further and further until we now have the present snorkel mask with useful features like the silicone skirt, anti-fog and tempered glass lenses, and purge valve.

 Furthermore, the snorkel design has also received major upgrades, with many classic wet snorkels being rapidly replaced by the dry snorkel.
 Dry and semi-dry snorkels come with a splash guard on the tube opening to reduce the amount of water that can enter.
 Additionally, an automatic tube sealing mechanism will prevent water from entering if the user submerges the tube or if an unexpected wave splashes onto it.

 Snorkel masks have a standard size, but some masks have been designed specifically for small and narrow faces to fit women, teenagers, or small adults.
 Traditional snorkel masks are versatile, with many designed to be used for scuba diving and freediving.
 One can even use a low-profile snorkel mask for swimming, though goggles would be more compact.

 - Versatile, can be used for snorkeling, freediving, and scuba diving.

 - Usable even in rough waters.

 - More sizes (for narrow faces, wide faces, kids, and standard size)